gtfierro/brick-occupancy-extension/README.md

 Occupant Properties:
 - `occ:isMemberOf <Group>`: an occupant can be a member of a group.
 This allows nested groups
-- `occ:uses <Equipment>`: an occupant can use equipment.
+- `occ:hasAccessTo <Equipment>`: an occupant can use equipment.
-- `occ:ageRange <range>`: an occupant can have an associated age range
 - `occ:label <string>`: a human-readable label associated with the occupant

-Individual Properties:
-- An individual can have any or all of the properties associated with an Occupant, including...
-- `occ:age <value>`: the exact age of an individual.
+- `occ:age <value>`: the age of an occupant given as a range or exact value.
 Can be in years, months, days, etc
+- `occ:clothingInsulation <value>`: the clothing insulation level of an occupant, in `clo`
 - `occ:gender <value>`: the surveyed gender of an occupant
 - `occ:ethnicity <value>`: the surveyed ethnicity of an occupant

+Individual Properties:
+- An individual can have any or all of the properties associated with an Occupant

 Group Properties:
 - A group can have any or all of the properties associated with an occupant, including...